hisgarden/TimeSpan/SECURITY_ENHANCEMENTS.md

 ## Conclusion

-TimeSpan v1.1.0 now provides enterprise-grade security for a local time tracking application.
-The implementation successfully prevents common attack vectors while maintaining full functionality for legitimate users.
-The comprehensive test suite ensures ongoing security validation and the modular design allows for easy future enhancements.
+TimeSpan v1.1.0 now provides robust security for a local time tracking application.
+The implementation prevents common attack vectors while maintaining full functionality for legitimate users.
+The comprehensive test suite ensures ongoing security validation and the modular design allows for future enhancements.

 All security enhancements are production-ready and have been thoroughly tested across multiple scenarios including edge cases, boundary conditions, and real-world attack patterns.